Enterprise cybersecurity startup BlueVoyant raises $82.5M at a $430M+ valuation – TechCrunch

 “Here was an incredibly strategic, smart fellow in charge of operations,” he said of Rosenthal.
 “When it came time for him to retire, he told me he wanted to do one more big thing, but in a more entrepreneurial fashion.
 I suggested to him that the next step could be to work on [cybersecurity], which we were focusing on at Morgan Stanley.”

 Glocer noted that the bank was spending some $300 million annually on cybersecurity at the time.
-It effectively had all the resources of the world at its disposal to invest in tackling the risks, but the two were all too aware of how even that could prove not to be enough — and of course for any company with fewer resources, or that wasn’t build as a tech company or with technology as part of its DNA.
+It effectively had all the resources of the world at its disposal to invest in tackling the risks, but the two were all too aware of how even that could prove not to be enough — and of course for any company with fewer resources, or that wasn’t billed as a tech company or with technology as part of its DNA.

 BlueVoyant was built with those kinds of challenges in mind.

 The startup has amassed talent from the world of private enterprise, but also a number of government organizations such as the NSA, FBI, GCHQ and Unit 8200 — which are alternately renowned and somewhat notorious for their work in cybersecurity and hacking.
 Its offices span a multitude of geographies that speaks to the customers that it has picked up in its quiet growth to date (which also gives some color to its valuation, too).
-In addition to the US, it has operatoins in Israel, the United Kingdom, Spain and the Philippines.
+In addition to the U.S., it has operations in Israel, the United Kingdom, Spain and the Philippines.

 Tapping that talent pool, the company focuses on three areas of service for its customers: threat intelligence, managed security and professional services (with the latter focused specifically on those related to security implementations and operations).